1920 Ganja revolt: The following days

 The ХІ Army Command further strengthened its military power in the city.
-By the order signed on 28 May, the 179 th regiment and the cavalry brigade of the 20 th infantry division were brought to Ganja.
-On the same day, the 18 th Cavalry Division, which was in the Zagatala region, was also brought to Ganja.
-This division was operationally subordinated to the 20 th infantry division.
+By the order signed on 28 May, the 179th regiment and the cavalry brigade of the 20th infantry division were brought to Ganja.
+On the same day, the 18th Cavalry Division, which was in the Zagatala region, was also brought to Ganja.
+This division was operationally subordinated to the 20th infantry division.
 Among the new forces brought to the city was a howitzer division.
 The number of armoured trains here was increased to 4.
 Aviation units located in Baku were also involved in suppressing the rebellion.
-For this purpose, the 18 th and 33 rd air detachments of the 2 nd Division were deployed in Yevlakh.
+For this purpose, the 18th and 33rd air detachments of the 2nd Division were deployed in Yevlakh.
 The planes were initially planned to be deployed around Ganja.
-However, due to the fact that many of the members of the personnel of the 33 rd detachment contracted malaria in Ganja, that detachment was released from the combat mission, and the other two detachments were deployed around Yevlakh.
+However, due to the fact that many of the members of the personnel of the 33rd detachment contracted malaria in Ganja, that detachment was released from the combat mission, and the other two detachments were deployed around Yevlakh.